 Most of our ski and climbing tours require to park and hike over private land.
 To keep a good relationship between landowners and skiers/climbers please follow the advices in the guide book, ask for permission, and/or ask the local mountain guides for advices.

-Norwegian Established Guiding Practices:
+Norwegian Established Guiding Practices

 Nortind’s guiding culture is based on the Norwegian outdoor tradition, national and international standards.
 These are the standard that Nortind strongly recommends.